Poland in June: tips for making the most of your summer in Poland

 Władysławowo is one of the most popular summer destinations in Poland, meaning – extremely packed during holidays.

 Hel – a city at the end of the Peninsula.
-Staying at the Hel Peninsula you can go there for a half a day trip on rainy days (to visit the port, lantern, and seal center).
+Staying at the Hel Peninsula you can go there for a half-day trip on rainy days (to visit the port, lantern, and seal center).

 Read about other seaside resorts in Poland in our post: Beach towns and Baltic seaside resorts in Poland.